-Managing gardens and plants in cemeteries is a complex task often involving many different species and locations throughout the grounds.
-Keeping track of information about these plants, their location and maintenance schedule requires a huge effort.
-Imagine having a Gardener's Register to assist cemetery horticulturists and your gardening team maintain your gardens.
+Managing gardens and plants in cemeteries is a complex task often involving many different species and locations throughout the cemetery grounds.
+It requires a huge effort to keep track of information about these plants, their location, and the maintenance schedule.
+Imagine having a Gardener's Register to assist cemetery horticulturists, and your gardening team to manage your grounds.

-You'd also be able to manage your garden activity planning like pruning and replacement programs by giving the Gardening Team the ability to flag plants requiring maintenance and produce job lists for the team.
-Keeping all this information in a single register means your outdoors team can also create reports on popular plants and locations within the grounds, and see how well each plant is coping with their position and how much you are spending on maintenance.
+You would also be able to manage your garden activity planning like pruning and replacement programs by giving the Gardening Team.
+Identify and flag plants requiring general or seasonal maintenance and produce job lists for the team.
+Allowing the gardening team to plan seasonal planting, and where possible companion planting to maximize the location of certain species of plants.
+Keeping all this information in a single register means your outdoors team can also create reports on popular plants and areas within the grounds, and see how well each plant is coping with their position and how much you are spending on maintenance.

 A Gardener's Register can provide vital information and assist cemetery operations by tracking data on plant species, locations, growth patterns – it can track as much or as little information as you need.
 Having all this information in a central place means full visibility for the entire gardening and operations team, and helps you report on the successes and failures of planting.
 Allowing the accumulated knowledge of your experienced gardening to be recorded.

 It can also provide detailed information for your Sales Team to assist them in locating available plots and describing surrounding plants and trees.
 And allows your cemetery to plan for any plant 'health' issues and to identify those plants which may, in certain extreme weather, need particular care.